Walt Disney's Timeless Tales

 Walt Disney's Timeless Tales is a series of DVDs by Walt Disney Home Entertainment.
 Each release features around one-hour of Disney animated short films featuring classic fairy tale adaptations.
 In contrast to the chronological nature of the Walt Disney Treasures line, each release includes cartoons in no particular order.

 The series appeared in two waves of releases: on August 16, 2005, and January 3, 2006.
+Another similar life was Walt Disney's It's a Small World of Fun!.

 Releases

-Wave one
+Wave One

 The first wave of two releases was on August 16, 2005.